tecnico-sec/Virtual-Networking-UTM-QEMU-M1/README.md

 ### 2.4 Configure NAT (Network Address Translation)

-Try to ping google.com from the 3 machines?
-Why can't you do it from VM1 nor VM3?
+Try to ping `google.com` from the 3 machines?
+Why can you not do it from VM1 nor VM3?

 The issue is that VM2 is acting as the gateway to the internet for both VM1 and VM3 but is not NATing the packets.
-If you run
+If you run:

 ```bash
 $ ping 8.8.8.8                    # on VM1
 $ sudo tcpdump -i enp0s9 -p icmp    # on VM2 (interface to the internet)
 ```

-you can observe that the packets go out to google.com but do not come back.
+you can observe that the packets go out to `google.com` but do not come back.
 Why?
-Because google.com does not know where 192.168.0.100 is and so cannot send the packets back.
+Because `google.com` does not know where `192.168.0.100` is and so cannot send the packets back.
-You can use the iptables command (man iptables) in VM2 to correct this behaviour.
+You can use the iptables command (`man iptables`) in VM2 to correct this behaviour.
 NAT will do the source and destination mapping.

 ```bash